 – resistance must be turned up to 100% (this can’t be verified, so it’s an honesty thing)

 – you can only complete a vEveresting in Zwift.
-There are a number of hills, the most obvious one being Alpe du Zwift (which simulates the iconic Alpe d’Huez).
-You can only access the Alpe if you’re Level 12 or higher in Zwift.
-For those completely new to Zwift, this means you’ll have to pedal around for a few weeks before gaining access to the Alpe.
+There are a number of hills, the most obvious ones being Alpe du Zwift (which simulates the iconic Alpe d’Huez) and Ventoux Top (Mont Ventoux).
+You can only access the Alpe for example if you’re Level 12 or higher in Zwift.
+For those completely new to Zwift, this means you’ll have to pedal around for a few weeks before gaining access to the Alpe, for example.

 – you must complete the whole climb each time and descend the same route (until the magic 8,848m is achieved, when you can stop your final repetition (tip – go a bit higher, since the compulsory run into the Alpe climbs a little, so 8,848m wouldn’t be 8,848m on the Alpe alone, if that makes sense)